jungvonmatt/storyblok-migrations/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://github.com/jungvonmatt/storyblok-migrations/actions/workflows/test.yaml/badge.svg)](https://github.com/jungvonmatt/storyblok-migrations/actions/workflows/test.yaml)

 Sb Migrate extends the core functionality of [Storyblok's CLI](https://github.com/storyblok/storyblok-cli) by providing a modern and simple command-line tool for creating, running, and managing not only content migrations but also schema migrations.
 It makes it easy and safe to deploy changes to your content model in a way that can be reviewed and tested before being deployed to production.
 This approach enables teams to evolve their content structure confidently, with greater control and traceability throughout the development lifecycle.
+With full TypeScript support for migration files, developers can leverage type checking and autocompletion to ensure their migrations are correctly structured and free of errors, making the development process more robust and efficient.

 ## Features